infiniteflight/infiniteflight-docs/get-help/subscriptions.md

-## I have now purchased a subscription, but it says i do not have a subscription?
+## I have now purchased a subscription, but it says I do not have a subscription?

-If you purchased a new subscription or renewed an existing one but cannot access your online account please try the following steps:
+If you purchased a new subscription or renewed an existing one but cannot access your online account, try the following steps:

+Step 1

-- Sign out of your Infinite Flight account (tap your name in top right corner, then “Logout”), if you are signed in.
+: Sign out of your Infinite Flight account (tap your name in the top right corner, then “Logout”), if you are signed in

+Step 2

-- Restart your device
+: Restart your device

+Step 3

-- Open Infinite Flight
+: Open Infinite Flight

+Step 4

-- Tap “Fly Online!”
+: Tap “Fly Online!”

 If you’re unable to access your subscription after completing the steps above please try the following:

+Step 1

-- Uninstall Infinite Flight from your device
+: Uninstall Infinite Flight from your device

+Step 2

-- Restart your device
+: Restart your device

+Step 3

-- Install Infinite Flight from App Store again
+: Install Infinite Flight from App Store again

+Step 4

-- Tap “Fly online!”.
+: Tap “Fly online!”

 The app should then display the account that holds your subscription based on the information found on your Apple-ID.

-If you are still unable to access your subscription after completing the steps above, please send an e-mail explaining the steps you’ve already taken as well as the information below to support@infiniteflight.com
+If you are still unable to access your subscription after completing the steps above, please send an e-mail explaining the steps you’ve already taken as well as the information below to support@infiniteflight.com:

 - Display Name and Callsign
 - Device